andreafioraldi/frida-fuzzer/README.md

 # Frida API Fuzzer

-### WARNING: you need the lastest Frida compiled from git (not the PyPI version) to have this working.
+### WARNING: you need the lastest Frida compiled from git to have this working.
 ### Thanks Ole for the fixes on the Stalker.
 ### You can also wait for the next Frida release, it will happen ASAP, stay tuned!